Asking the right questions can help you decide whether a Utah accounting company fits you and your business well.

 For most Utah CPA firms, the person you work with will depend on your needs.
 For example, if you need tax planning, there may be a specialist for that service.

 Some accountants outsource work to a third party.
 This isn’t necessarily a bad thing, but it’s good to know before you start.
-Make sure it will be easy to communicate with the third party directly.
+Make sure it is easy to communicate directly with the third party.

-Oftentimes, a lower-level employee will be doing the 'grunt' work, while the CPA you work with will be handling the more advanced services.
+Often, a lower-level employee will do the 'grunt' work, while the CPA you work with will handle the more advanced services.

 5. What tax programs do you use?